 A knowledge of AEDC domains and how these support school readiness

-Project-based management skills, including multi-faceted projects within community settings.

 Experience and/or an ability to quickly acquire the ability to engage children, families and the community in the co-design and review of program activities and events.

 Research and data collection/ analysis skills and/or the ability to quickly acquire these skills.